Car Insurance for Salvage Title Vehicles: What Coverage You Can Get

 Even when you secure comprehensive and collision coverage for a rebuilt title vehicle, expect significantly reduced claim payouts.
 Insurance companies typically pay 20–40% less than they would for an identical clean-title vehicle.
 This reflects the lower market value of rebuilt title cars and the insurer's uncertainty about pre-existing damage.

 Insurance companies may also require extensive documentation for any claims, including original repair receipts, before-and-after photos from the rebuild process, mechanic statements, and vehicle inspection reports.
-This additional scrutiny can slow down the claims process and create frustration when you need quick resolution after an accident.
+This additional scrutiny can slow down the claims process significantly.
 Understanding how total loss claims work can help you set realistic expectations before buying.

 Pincher's Pro Tip